 Course Prefix.
 The course prefix is the three-letter designation assigned by each instruction unit.
-The "Course Prefix Index," on pages 478-480, provides a comprehensive list.
-Also see cross-listing below.
+The "Course Prefix Index," on pages 558-559, provides a comprehensive list.
+Also see cross-listing in this section.

 Credit Enrollment.
-One semester hour represents one 50minute class exercise per week per semester.
-A minimum of 126 semester hours is required for graduation with a baccalaureate degree.
+One semester hour represents a minimum of one 50-minute class exercise per week per semester.
+A minimum of 120 semester hours is required for graduation with a baccalaureate degree.
 To obtain credit, a student must be properly registered and pay fees for the course.
-See page 45.
+See page 60